Penningtons Manches Cooper LLP

 • systematically monitoring publicly accessible places on a large scale.

-The ICO DPIA Guidance also sets out a further ten types of processing operation that mean a DPIA is compulsory if you plan to:
+IC DPIA guidance sets out a further 10 types of processing operation that mean a DPIA is compulsory if you plan to:

 • use innovative technology (in combination with any of the criteria from the European guidelines);